 Audit costs are not eligible costs and cannot be reported as such in a CFI-funded project.
 Within certain guidelines, the CFI will pay for the audit costs out of its administrative budget.
-However, if an institution has not prepared the required documentation by the dates set by the auditors or has not co-operated with the auditors by providing them with the required information on a timely basis, the CFI may request that the additional costs incurred be paid by the institution.
+However, if an institution has not prepared the required documentation by the dates set by the auditors or has not cooperated with the auditors by providing them with the required information on a timely basis, the CFI may request that the additional costs incurred be paid by the institution.

-6.10 Release of infrastructure operating funds
+6.10 Infrastructure Operating Fund allocation and release of funds